 - Taxis and Uber are available at all major coach and train stations.
 Get £3 credit for your first Uber ride here.

 - Tip: Don’t be insulted if someone calls you love, dearie, pet or darling.
 These are commonly used and not considered rude.

 - Tip: “Please” and “Thank You” are very important in the UK.
 Say “Please” and “Thank You” to everyone for even the smallest kindness.

 - Tip: Say “Pardon me” or “Excuse me” if you bump into someone or even get close to someone.
 The British also say this if they sneeze, cough or do not understand something someone has said.

 In UK power sockets are Type G: This socket has no alternative plugs.
 The voltage in Britain is 220/240 AC, 50 Hz.
 Electrical plugs have three rectangular pins and take fuses of 3, 5 and 13 amps.

 Visitors from abroad will need an adaptor for appliances that have been brought from home, such as laptops, hairdryers and phone chargers.
 Most hotels will have two-pronged European-style sockets for shavers only.
-The Mu Worldwide Traveller Duo is a superb addition for those who travel light and it stays in my travel bag all the time.
-It doesn’t matter where you go in the world this has you covered and will keep you charged up and ready to go with US and Euro plug adaptors and two USB ports.
+What you need to keep you covered is a Worldwide travel adapter, check out what i’m currently using on my travels here.
+I always travel light and my adaptor stays in my bag all the time.
+It doesn’t matter where you go in the world this will have you covered and will keep you charged up and ready to go.

 It is easier and cheaper to purchase a PAYG (pay as you go) SIM card locally and top it up with credit.
 This will allow you to use the local mobile-phone networks, though you can only do this if your handset is not locked to a specific network.